HL7/cql/input/pages/04-logicalspecification.md

 Comparisons of values are performed with the same semantics as specified for comparison of the point type.
 In particular, for the purposes of comparison of DateTime or Time values, seconds and milliseconds are combined as a single precision using a decimal, with decimal comparison semantics, and this combination is performed before any comparisons used in the operation.

 If the first argument is null, the result is null.
 If the second argument is null, the operation is performed as though the second argument was an empty list.

+For the list overload, the all attribute indicates whether the operation eliminates duplicates (false, the default) or not (true).

+For the list overload, the ordered attribute indicates whether the operation preserves the ordering of elements in the inputs (true) or not (false, the default).
+The ordered attribute may only be used if the all attribute is true.

 #### Expand